Showing posts with label Shoot 'em ups - Zaxxon. Show all posts

 A boring Zaxxon clone?

-Our all-terrain encounter takes us through numerous isometric levels using a variety of crafts, from planes to tanks and even a hovercraft.
-As the landscape scrolls by, our ultimate mission is to destroy the nuclear generators - hit 'em where it hurts!
-This reveals plasma cells and collecting these not only determines how many lives we are given on the next level but also acts as a shield to protect us from harm during the current game, which I personally think is genius!
+Our all-terrain encounter takes us through numerous isometric levels using a variety of crafts, from planes and tanks to a hovercraft.
+Our ultimate mission is to destroy the nuclear generators - hit 'em where it hurts!
+This reveals plasma cells, and collecting them determines how many lives we are awarded.
+It also acts as a shield to protect us from harm during the current game, which I personally think is genius!

-Unlike Zaxxon, which I found soon got predictable and very samey, HATE is constantly varied and interesting.
+Unlike Zaxxon, the gameplay is constantly changing, which I found interesting.
 The enemies appear in various guises, from ground-based machinery that spews out deadly mines, missiles, tanks and aircraft.
-There's a lot going on, so you will need to use evasive manoeuvres, especially when piloting a plane, as the enemy will often attack in waves.
+A lot is going on, so you will need to use evasive manoeuvres, especially when piloting a plane, as the enemy will often attack in waves.
 At the end of the level, a mothership whisks us off for more action with different graphics.

-Controls are initially a little confusing but I soon got the hang of it after a couple of games.
-The craft can move left or right with the fire button used for the main weapon.
-But there are differences to learn depending on the craft being used: land-based tanks can move forwards and backwards whereas planes cannot - they increase or decrease their altitude.
-Also, pushing up whilst firing will activate a secondary weapon such as lasers and bombs.
+The controls are initially confusing, but I soon got the hang of them after a couple of goes.
+The craft can move left or right, with the fire button used for the main weapon.
+There are differences depending on the craft being used: land-based tanks can move forward and backwards, whereas planes increase or decrease their altitude.
+Also, pushing up whilst firing will activate a secondary weapon, such as lasers and bombs.

-Righto, it's that time when we take a gander at some more sexy ST screenshots.
+It's time to take a gander at some more sexy ST screenshots.
 So, here you go...

 Hitting the water in my hovercraft just adds massively to the enjoyment.